 Please report violations of these rules to an admin.
-Repeat offenders may receive temporary or permanent bans from the group.
+Offenders may receive temporary or permanent bans from the group.

 If you have any feedback or concerns you’d like to raise with the admin team, you can do so with this form.